Security-Onion-Solutions/securityonion-docs/soc.rst

 .. image:: images/37_login.png
   :target: _images/37_login.png

-Once logged in, you'll notice the user menu in the upper right corner.
+Once logged in, you'll notice the user menu in the upper-right corner.
 This allows you to manage your user settings and access documentation and other resources.

 .. image:: images/94_usermenu.png
   :target: _images/94_usermenu.png